 When there is a big volatility in the market, for example, the band expands during news release time and I narrows when there is lull in market.

 I recommend analyzing BB together with other indicators.
-BB indicator is intended for the sharp deviations determination from the average rate of the current trend of the currency pair.
-If BB are matched correctly, their moving average (central band) is a good level of support/resistance, and BB boundaries can serve as targets when opening positions.
-Usually BB are placed on the price chart, but they can also be applied to any indicator which is drawn in a separate window, for example an oscillator.
+BB indicator is intended for the determination of the sharp deviation from the average rate of the current trend of the currency pair.
+If BB is matched correctly, their moving average (central band) is a good level of support/resistance, and BB boundaries can serve as targets when opening positions.
+Usually BB is placed on the price chart, but they can also be applied to any indicator which is drawn in a separate window, for example an oscillator.

 The stagnation state can continue until Bollinger turns around and starts while opening up to move away from the price bar, which will indicate the resistance is overcome.
 Price can move towards the current trend and stick to the Bollinger edge.
-However, it’s necessary to pay attention to the fact the final price movement depends on all levels of support / resistance levels and not only on those which BB are associated with.
+However, it’s necessary to pay attention to the fact the final price movement depends on all levels of support/resistance levels and not only on those which BB is associated with.